HasanRaihan2000/selenium-login-upload-functional-test/README.md

 # selenium-login-upload-functional-test
 ### This will be a test to check the functional flow of the application using Selenium Web Drivers

-This will be a test in which we will log in to a web application using the supplied credentials and upload an XLS file that we will share.
-Once uploaded, there will be validations that need to be checked on the page, and we require a video of the whole running process and a screenshot of the final output received.
+This will be a test in which we will log in to a web application using the credentials and upload an XLS file

 ### Input